galaxyproject/training-material/topics/cancer-analysis/tutorials/genome-browser/tutorial.md

 >
 >    > <question-title></question-title>
 >    >  1.
 Are these sequencing errors, SNPs, or SNVs?
 >    >  2.
-Can a normal sample have somatice SNVs?
+Can a normal sample have somatic SNVs?
 >    >
 >    > > <solution-title></solution-title>
 >    > > 1.
 Sequencing errors and SNVs.
 The low quality mismatches are most likely sequencing errors.
 The higher quality mismatches that only occur in one or two reads are most likely somatic SNVs.
 They are not SNPs because they are not known germline mutations